AnthonyLloyd/CsCheck/README.md

 ## Concurrency testing

+Idea from John Hughes [talk](https://youtu.be/1LNEWF8s1hI?t=1603).
+The following need updated for 2.0.0.

 ### Multithreading test for DictionarySlim.
 Gen and Action pairs will be run randomly across multiple threads.
 ```csharp
 [Fact]